ewesterback/tetris/README.md

 ### *Description*
-This is a web-based browser game tetris game to aid with anxiety.
-The left and right arrow keys move the shapes left to right, and the up arrow to rotate the pieces, and the down arrow to drop pieces.
-One a row has been filled, that row disappears and the score increase
+This is a web-based browser tetris game to aid with anxiety as a form of distraction.
+The launch page contains links to the tetris study and to the game.
+The objective of tetris is to clear rows by filling the entire row.
+Once no more shapes can enter the board, the game is over.
+The left and right arrow keys move the shapes left to right, the up arrow rotates the pieces, and the down arrow drops pieces.
+One a row has been filled, that row disappears and the score increases.
 ***

 ### *Technologies Used*